lio-plays/gamebuilder/README.md

 ### create a new prefab from your model for the actor

-* I used blender.
-Save a new file below Assets/GameAssets/Resources/BuiltinAssets/ , like .../Testing/PrimitiveTestCube.prefab .
+* I use blender.
+Save a new file below Assets/GameAssets/Resources/BuiltinAssets/ , like .../Testing/PrimitiveTestCube.blend .
 * Unity imports the file.
 It looks like a folder.
 There is a camera, light, a cube and material inside.
 * open a dummy scene (or delete the actor later).
 * Drag the cube in the scene.
 Drag the material onto the cube.
-Drag the cuby in the assetlist next to the .blend .
-Unity creates a prefab for that cube.
-* Add a collider.
-Menu NewComponent/Physics/MeshCollider
+Add a collider.
+Menu NewComponent/Physics/MeshCollider.
 * Note: the basecolor from the material is replaced with the tint from the voos.
-* Note: only the part above the ground in the model collides.
+* To solve position issues, give the model a parent.
+Create an empty (invisible) object.
+Name that PrimitiveTestingCube.
+In the hierarchy move the cube into this object.
+The invisible object tells gamebuilder where the bottom is when you fetch it from the library.
+* Drag the PrimitiveTestingCube from the hierarchy to the assetlist next to the .blend.
+Unity creates a prefab for that PrimitiveTestingCube.
-* put the filename in the voos from above.
+* Put the filename in the voos from above.
-        "renderableUri": "builtin:BuiltinAssets/Testing/PrimitiveTestingCube",
+        "renderableUri": "builtin:BuiltinAssets/Testing/PrimitiveTestingCube"

 Test.
 Can you drag it from the library and then move?
 Done.

+#### Workarounds
+  * Only the part above the ground in the model collides.
+Dragged it higher in blender.
+  * Still stuck half in ground when dragged from library.
+Falls through Ground When physical.
+Now i use a wrapper object in unity for positioning.
+Could not get it to use blenders origin.

 ### Tricks
 * Without a PrimitiveTestingCube-thumbnail.png the thumbnail from the export is used.
 But that is from the old model.
-I could exporting and "voos" again to get a live snapshot.
+I could export and "voos" again to get a live snapshot.

 ---
 ---